Call for Abstracts for VicBioCon24 now open!

-Call for abstracts
+Call for Abstracts

-All authors will be notified of the outcome of their submission by Friday 16th December 2022.
+All authors will be notified of the outcome of their submission by Friday 10th November 2023.

-Registration and tickets will be made available in early January 2023.
+Registration and tickets will be made available in early November 2023.

 Breaking Barriers Grant: The Breaking Barriers Grant has become part of the culture of VicBioCon – through it we hope to ensure that the event is as inclusive, supportive, and diverse as possible.
 Please note that this grant is only open to conference attendees who will be presenting at the event.
 If you are presenting and need assistance to attend, please consider applying here.